 Digital Cultures and Technologies

-While there are no formal concentrations in the DCT major, you may choose to focus on one of the following areas:
+While there are no formal concentrations in the digital cultures and technology major, you may choose to focus on one of the following areas:

 - Game design and production